Psychology MSc Courses

 - MSc Applied Social and Political Psychology: Dr Masi Noor

-- MSc Psychology of Health and Wellbeing: Dr Alexandra Lamont
+- MSc Psychology and Health Inequalities: Dr Sue Sherman

 As your dissertation topic and supervisor strongly flavour your MSc we advise that you take a look early on at the School of Psychology staff webpages to see which staff research interests chime with your own dissertation ideas.
 You may e-mail staff regarding dissertation supervision and research topics before, during or after submitting your application.